-The sample flows past the electrodes and exits the flowcell.
-Sample then exits through the left-side portion of the drain located in the bottom of the case.
-(The drain has two exits - one for buffered sample and one for sample overflow.)
-The potential developed between the sodium measuring (ion-responsive) electrode and reference electrode is logarithmic with respect to changes in sodium ion concentration.
+The sample flows past the electrodes and exits the flowcell through the drain located in the bottom of the case.
+The potential developed between the sodium measuring (ion-responsive) electrode and calomel reference electrode is logarithmic with respect to changes in sodium ion concentration.
 The signal from the electrodes is fed to the pre-amplifier, which converts the voltage into current.
 The output from pre-amplifier is then sent to the transmitter unit via the interconnection cable.

 A temperature sensor (thermistor) is housed in the flow cell and detects the temperature of the sample.
-The thermistor is connected to the transmitter unit and compensates for changes in output from the electrode pair over a range of 41°F to 131°F (5 °C to 55°C).
+The thermistor is connected to the transmitter unit and compensates for changes in output from the electrode pair over a range of 41° F to 131° F (5 °C to 55°C).